U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-Due to problems with dogs on the Dolores River (feces around campsites, wildlife harassment, harassment of other boaters, etc.) dogs must be on a leash at campsites, put-ins/take-outs and whenever out of the boat.
+Due to issues related to dogs on the Dolores River (including feces around campsites, wildlife harassment, and harassment of other boaters), all dogs must be on a leash at campsites, put-ins/take-outs, and whenever out of the boat.
 Dog feces must be carried out!

 Avoiding the Crowds